grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.max-fetched-chunks-per-query
 [max_fetched_chunks_per_query: <int> | default = 2000000]

-# Maximum number of chunks estimated to be fetched in a single query from
+# (experimental) Maximum number of chunks estimated to be fetched in a single
-# ingesters and long-term storage, as a multiple of
+# query from ingesters and long-term storage, as a multiple of
 # -querier.max-fetched-chunks-per-query.
 This limit is enforced in the querier.
 # Must be greater than or equal to 1, or 0 to disable.
 # CLI flag: -querier.max-estimated-fetched-chunks-per-query-multiplier